bpretto/bpretto/README.md

 # Hey there! :wave:

-:man_technologist: My name is Bernardo Pretto, I am 18 years old junior developer and I'm a Computer Technician by the Federal Institute of Santa Catarina (IFSC) :brazil:.
-I love to innovate and help people.
-I am, at the moment, **looking for new oportunities**.
-I'm also really into finances and investments. :money_with_wings:
+:man_technologist: My name is Bernardo Pretto :brazil:, I am an 18 years old junior developer and Computer Technician by the Instituto Federal de Santa Catarina (IFSC).
+Currently, I'm studying Computer Science at the Universidade Federal da Fronteira Sul (UFFS).
+I love to innovate and help people and, at the moment, **I am looking for new oportunities**.

 ## Knowledge